senuj05/Illini-Safe/README.md

 - **Predictive Modeling**: Uses historical data to predict future incidents.
 - **Visualization**: Graphs and maps to visualize the data.

-## Other

-## Contact

-For any questions or feedback, please contact:

-- Name: Senuvi Jayasinghe
-- Email: senu0531@gmail.com / senuj2@illinois.edu

 ---